gerkec97/pokerhands/README.md

+# The challenge
+Details about the coding challenge can be found in the requirements.zip file

 # Installation and running

 Clone the repository and run this command from the directory in which you want to install